getify/Mock-DOM-Resources/README.md

 For fine grained testing purposes, you can configure all aspects of the simulation, including timings, success/error, and even browser capabilities (preloading, script ordered-async, etc).

-**Note:** This is not a spec compliant implementation of a DOM, nor a virtual, nor do we even mock the whole DOM API.
+**Note:** This is not a spec compliant implementation of a DOM, nor a virtual DOM, nor do we even mock the whole DOM API.
 The only parts that are mocked are what's minimally necessary for the resource loading simulations.

 ## License